inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

         # 20 people per toilet
         toilets = int(evacuated / 20)

 With all calculations complete, we can now generate a report.
-This usually takes the form of a table and InaSAFE provide some primitives for generating table rows etc.
-InaSAFE operates with two tables, impact_table which is put on the printable map and impact_summary which is shown on the screen.
-They can be identical but are usually slightly different.
+This usually takes the form of a table and |project_name| provide some primitives for generating table rows etc. |project_name| operates with two tables, impact_table which is put on the printable map and impact_summary which is shown on the screen.
+They can be identical but are usually slightly different .
 We also define a title for the generated map:
 ::

         # Generate impact report for the pdf map